-There should be a section within the NDA that stipulates that the agreement serves to protect the company from disclosures that can harm their interests in the marketplace, etc.
+A section within the NDA should stipulate that the agreement protects the company from disclosures that can harm its interests in the marketplace, etc.

 Definition of Information Which Cannot Be Disclosed:

-The contract should clearly stipulate information which can’t be discussed outside of the interview.
+The contract should stipulate information that can’t be discussed outside the interview.
 This might include trade secrets, products, and unique information the company adds to the NDA.

-One clause that many companies add to their NDA is that interviewees may not disclose information pertinent to another entity, such as their current or past place of employment.
-This protects the company from liability in the event that their products or upcoming projects appear similar to a competing entity through chance.
+One clause many companies add to their NDA is that interviewees may not disclose information pertinent to another entity, such as their current or past employment.
+This protects the company from liability if its products or upcoming projects appear similar to a competing entity through chance.